What’s the foundation of your health?

 - Eat a variety!
 This way you get a variety of nutrients.
 The easiest way to do this is to mix up your leafy greens!
 If romaine has always been your go-to, switch it up for kale or collard greens.
 If you’ve been committed to “Kale University,” try some bok choy, mache, or even radish greens.
 As you pass the produce at the grocery store, challenge yourself to try one new vegetable or fruit once a week or at least once a month.

 - Go organic as much as possible.
 It’s no secret that pesticides negatively affect our health – and in particular, can make our hearts beat slower and compromise our immune systems.
 Less harmful chemicals in your food will only help your immune system – and your health.
-Here’s some tips for easy ways to go organic.
+Here’s some tips for frugal and easy ways to go organic.

 - Snack often.
 Your body was designed to quickly and easily digest plants, so snacking every 1.5-2 hours will help boost your energy, mental clarity, and reduce stress.
 When your body gets depleted of nutrients, it signals your adrenal glands to start pumping adrenaline through your body.
 This can contribute to adrenal exhaustion and fatigue, as well as affect other hormones in the body.